bntoine/Vibe_Ribbon/README.md

     ```
     If you use something else you probably know how to use it.

-    * Only for Vibe YT
+    * If you want Youtube and SoundCloud functionality
     ```sh
-    #Check that you have python3 installed (If it's not installed just do sudo apt install python3)
+    # Check that you have python3 installed (If it's not installed just do sudo apt install python3)
     python3 --version
     sudo apt install python3-pip
-    sudo pip3 install yt-dlp
+    sudo pip3 install yt-dlp # Pip can work without sudo but you need to already have it installed
     ```

    I recommend putting the script where the game files are especially if you want to [use m3u files with RetroArch](#optional-additional-steps-if-you-are-using-retroarch-untested-but-should-work).